|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Liquid Fuel Molten Salt Reactors (MSRs) are a special class of thermal neutron reactors that use molten salt to suspend U-233 / Th-232 fuel in a liquid solution.
-A safety advantage of MSRs is that they are more resistant to water and large sodium/hydrogen fires than FNRs.
-However MSRs are subject to complex corrosion, fission product precipitation and reactor chemistry problems and large liquid fuel MSRs have potentially dangerous power instabilities.
+Liquid Fuel Molten Salt Reactors (MSRs) are a special class of reactors that use molten salt to suspend U-233 / Th-232 fuel in a liquid solution.
+A safety advantage of MSRs is that they are more resistant to water and fires than FNRs.
+However MSRs are subject to complex corrosion, fuel tube failure, fission product precipitation and reactor chemistry problems and large liquid fuel MSRs have potentially dangerous power instabilities.